 I grew up in a household of women.
 For much of my childhood it was my mom, my sister, and me.
 We had a lot of conversation.
 We could rehash a dinner party, a sideways glance, or the neckline of a dress for hours.
 Women talk about an event and how they felt about it.
 And then we like to go back and describe how our feelings about said event have evolved over time.
 It’s what we think of as conversation, and this may be why men avoid conversation with women with such determination.

 In a house full of boys, there isn’t this sense of rehashing, or just conversation for its own sake.
 Boys use words to convey information or to make requests.
 “I’m hungry” or “can you drive me to basketball?” are staples.
 My boys don’t start conversations with, “You know what I was thinking about today?” or “Do you think my hair would look better if…” It’s baffling.

 The sister wives and I drank tea until teatime turned into cocktail hour.
 We made dinner.
 We fed the children and the menfolk as they rolled in, one by one.
 We debated among ourselves which of the husbands we’d choose to keep if we really were to become sister wives.
 This made for a hilarious assessment of all of our husbands’ good and bad qualities.
 There was a pretty good case for keeping each of them.
 And we laid out their worst flaws for comparison: 1) Makes too many lists; 2) Doesn’t know where anything is; and 3) Works from home.

 One of them got her power back last night, and I’m afraid the other might get hers back soon.
-Life’s going to get back to normal and the testosterone imbalance will be restored.
+Life’s going to get back to normal and the testosterone imbalance will be restored just like when using these supplements that boost testosterone production.
 I’m hoping they’ll come back, even when they don’t have to, with tea and wine and suggestions about what to make for dinner.